-As you may, or may not know, EN MINOR is the long whispered about goth rock endeavor of famed metal musician Philip H. Anselmo (Pantera, Down, Scour).
-Riff Relevant touched upon its existence in a 2017 article [HERE], as the band’s unveiling was expected in 2018.
-Though that time frame came and went, all hope was not irretrievably lost and the now, anxiety subsides with EN MINOR presenting their first single, “On The Floor“.
+As you may or may not know, EN MINOR is the long whispered about goth rock endeavor of famed metal musician Philip H. Anselmo (Pantera, Down, Scour).
+We touched upon its existence in a 2017 article, as the band’s unveiling was expected in 2018.
+Though that time frame came and went, all hope was not irretrievably lost and now the anxiety subsides with EN MINOR presenting their first single, “On The Floor“.

 The song “On The Floor” and the music of EN MINOR, is a starkly different offering compared to most of Anselmo’s musicality.
 The initial revelation of the project sparked speculation about his ability to sing vocals that were decisively cleaner, or of a softer nature, with the emotive inflection this music seemingly would require.
 Each listener will ultimately have to judge for themselves.
 As for me, my opinion is that Phil pulls it off nicely in this particular track.

 01. On The Floor

 EN MINOR is a true labor of love for Phil Anselmo, its musical template dates back to his being around the age of 9 years old.
 This is something he elaborated on in the past, commenting: